• Skip to primary navigation

 Jump to Recipe

-Learn how to make Irish Coffee with this easy, step-by-step recipe ... it's the perfect treat for holidays (like St. Patrick's Day and Christmas), as an after dinner drink, or for a festive breakfast!
+Learn how to make a Irish Coffee with this easy, step-by-step recipe!
+This classic drink is the perfect treat for St. Patrick's Day and Christmas.
+Don't save it for holidays only though, because it's just as special when served as an after dinner drink or at a festive breakfast any time of year!

 History of Irish Coffee

+This classic coffee whiskey drink has an interesting history.
 The Buena Vista in San Francisco is often considered the birthplace of Irish Coffee.
-Did you know that it was actually created in 1943 by Joe Sheridan, the chef at a restaurant in Ireland's Foynes Airport though?
+However, the original drink was actually created in 1943 by Joe Sheridan, a chef at Ireland's Foynes Airport.
 Hoping to warm up passengers stranded at the airport, he served the travelers hot coffee with whiskey and topped it off with cream.

-But the drink really took off when Stanton Delaplane, a reporter for The San Francisco Chronicle, tried Sheridan's concoction at Foynes Airport.
-After returning home, he and Jack Koeppler (owner of The Buena Vista) perfected the Irish Coffee recipe ... and the rest is history!
+The drink really took off though when Stanton Delaplane, a reporter for The San Francisco Chronicle, tried Sheridan's concoction at Foynes Airport.
+After returning home, he and Jack Koeppler (owner of The Buena Vista) perfected the Irish Coffee recipe.
+And the rest is history!

 If you ever visit San Francisco, a stop at The Buena Vista is a must.
 You'll love the warm atmosphere and the old school waiters almost as much as the drinks!